naemon/naemon.github.io/documentation/usersguide/stalking.md

 If the output differed and the state of the service didn't change between the two checks, the result of the newer service check would get logged.

-A similiar example of stalking might be on a service that checks your web server.
+A similar example of stalking might be on a service that checks your web server.

 If the check_http plugin first returns a WARNING state because of a 404 error and on subsequent checks returns a WARNING state because of a particular